Oat Muffins with Pecan Streusel Topping

 - Line a 12-cup muffin tin with paper liners (or grease with a nonstick baking spray with flour in it).

-- Melt 2 tablespoons of the butter in 10-inch skillet over medium heat.
+- Melt 2 tablespoons of the butter in 10-in (25-cm) skillet over medium heat.
 Add the oats and cook, stirring frequently, until the oats turn golden and fragrant, 6 to 8 minutes.
 Transfer the oats to a food processor fitted with the metal blade and process into a fine meal.
 Add the flour, salt, cinnamon, baking powder, and baking soda to the oats and pulse until the mixture is uniform.

 - Using an ice cream scoop with a wire scraper or large spoon, divide the batter equally into the muffin cups; they will be filled to the rim.
 Evenly sprinkle the streusel topping over the batter.
 Bake until golden and domed, and a toothpick inserted into the center of a muffin comes out clean, 22 to 25 minutes.
 (If your oven has hot spots, rotate the muffin tin halfway through baking.)